vlasovskikh/obraz/doc/jekyll.md

     Obraz is verbose by default, there is no `--verbose` flag.
 Use `--quiet` flag to decrease verbosity.

+* Raw content of pages

+    Use `raw_content` template data variable on pages in order to disable content rendering via the template system.
+In Jekyll you have to wrap your content that could clash with template formatting into
+    {% raw %}`{% raw %}`{% endraw %} template tags.

 Not Implemented Yet
 -------------------